 Features.
-Our Compensation Committee (the "Committee"), which administers our executive compensation program, believes the following features of the 2010 program are especially important in supporting the program's philosophy and objectives:
+The Compensation Committee (the "Committee"), which administers our executive compensation program, believes the following features of our executive compensation program are especially important in supporting the program's philosophy and objectives:

-- market median compensation is primarily based on revenue-adjusted compensation data from an energy services industry survey conducted by Towers Watson, and the survey data is also compared to compensation data for a peer group used to determine relative total shareholder return to enable the Committee to evaluate the reasonableness of the survey data; - individual officer compensation is set above or below the market median based on individual officer considerations such as performance and experience; - the 2010 program relies on base salary and long-term incentive compensation and does not provide an annual short-term incentive, which significantly increases the long-term incentive portion of an officer's total compensation; - 50% of long-term incentive compensation is performance-based restricted share units with performance tied to our relative total shareholder return measured over a specified period; - performance-based restricted share units pay out above or below the target level depending whether our total shareholder return is above or below the total shareholder return of a peer group measured over the applicable performance period; - substantial stock ownership requirements require each officer to own an amount of our common stock having a value equal to a multiple of one to five times the officer's base salary; - officers do not receive any perquisites; - · officers do not have employment agreements;
+- market median compensation is based primarily on data obtained by Towers Watson from its annual survey of energy services companies, with the data adjusted based on revenues; - the reasonableness of the survey data is corroborated by comparing it to compensation data for a peer group that is also used to determine relative total shareholder return; - individual officer compensation is set based on individual officer considerations such as performance and experience; - the program provides for a significantly higher proportion of long-term incentive compensation than market median due to the absence of an annual short-term incentive; - 50% of long-term incentive compensation is comprised of performance-based restricted share units with performance and vesting tied to our relative total shareholder return measured over a three-year period; - performance-based restricted share units pay out in a range from zero to 200% of the target level, depending upon whether our total shareholder return is above or below the targeted total shareholder return of a peer group measured over the applicable performance period; - each officer is required to own shares of our common stock valued at one to five times his or her base salary depending on his or her position; - officers do not receive perquisites;

-- the change in control agreements with our officers have only "double-trigger" provisions (that is, benefits are paid only if the officer's employment terminates following the change in control) and payments under these agreements are capped to avoid excise taxes; and - · the Committee retains an independent compensation consultant reporting directly to the Committee.
+- officers do not have employment agreements; - the change in control agreements with our officers have only "double-trigger" provisions (that is, benefits would be paid under the change in control agreements only if the officer's employment terminates for qualifying reasons following the change in control) and payments under these agreements are capped to avoid excise taxes; and - the Committee relies on an independent compensation consultant engaged by and reporting directly to the Committee.

-2010 Total Shareholder Return Performance.
-In 2010, we delivered strong financial results and our total shareholder return was significantly above the median total shareholder return of our peer group.
-As a result, performance-based restricted share units received as a transition award in 2010 with performance tied to 2010 total shareholder return paid out at 120.5% of the target level, as shown in the table below.
-Please see "Management's Discussion and Analysis of Financial Conditions and Results of Operations" in our 2010 Annual Report on Form 10-K for a more detailed description of our 2010 financial results.
+Total Shareholder Return Performance.
+For compensation purposes, we calculated total shareholder return of approximately 8% in 2015 and approximately 61% for the three-year performance period ended in 2015.
+On a relative basis, this total shareholder return for the three-year performance period placed us at the 81st percentile of the total shareholder return of our peer group.
+As a result, performance-based restricted share units with performance tied to relative total shareholder return for this period paid out at 178.13% of the target level, as shown in the table below.
+Please see "Executive Officer Compensation Program Structure-Long-Term Incentive Compensation" for information on these calculations, and our 2015 Annual Report on Form 10-K for a more detailed description of our financial results.

-Total Shareholder Return Relative to Peer Group Payout of Performance-Based Restricted Share Units 2010 Target 50 th percentile 100% of target 2010 Actual 70.5th percentile 120.5% of target
+Total Shareholder Return Relative to Peer Group Payout of Performance- Based Restricted Share Units 2013-2015 Target 50 th percentile 100% of target 2013-2015 Actual 81 st percentile 178.13% of target